offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Generally, profile HMMs are used to quickly test a never before seen sequence against a known sequence family.
 The example above uses English language words that rhyme together, but in a biological context the sequences would likely be an alignment of ...

- * different forms of some gene's regulatory motif.
  * homologous proteins.
  * homologous genes.
+ * some gene's regulatory motif.
  * etc...

 ### HMM Sequence Alignment